-Unfortunately, when a relationship breaks down it is often difficult to communicate or make good decisions.
+Unfortunately, when a relationship breaks down it’s often difficult to communicate with your ex-partner or make good decisions together.
 Emotions can get in the way of what is really important.
 When this happens, it can become necessary to legally document your parenting arrangements to make sure that both parents stick to what has been agreed.

 From a legal perspective, there are some key aspects to consider when agreeing a parenting arrangement.
 We discuss each of those briefly below, to give you a starting point for your negotiations.